layilin/SP23-33852/_annotations/plants.md

 [plant] 26.337n cedar.
 Red cedar (*Cedrela odorata*) has a strong odor.

 [plant] 27.342n mahoe-berry.
-Perhaps the berries from the blue mahoe (*Hibiscus elatus*), a tree native to Cuba and Jamaica and naturalized to other parts of the Caribbean.
+May be the berries from the blue mahoe (*Hibiscus elatus*), a tree native to Cuba and Jamaica and naturalized to other parts of the Caribbean.
 Now the national tree of Jamaica.

 [plant] 29.378 wild fig. Also known as bearded fig or the wild banyan tree (*Ficus citrifolia*).

 [plant] 29.393 fern-tree shades.
 Tree ferns are primitive plants that belong to the order Cyatheales.
 Grainger may have been referencing *Cyathea arborea*, sometimes known as the West Indian treefern, which can grow up to 9 meters tall.

 [plant] 31.418 anana.
-The pineapple (*Ananas comosus*), which is native to eastern South America and brought by Amerindians to the Caribbean.
+The pineapple (*Ananas comosus*), which is native to eastern South America.
+It was brought by Amerindians to the Caribbean.

 [plant] 31.420 avocato.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico and other parts of Central America.
 An important part of the diets of enslaved Africans who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.